 Now, if you visit any tag page you’ll see the RSS icon live.

 Adding RSS Subscription Link on Custom Taxonomy Archives

 You can also add an RSS subscription to the custom taxonomy archives on your WordPress website.
 To do this, you will need to create a new PHP snippet following the same process described above.

 However, this time add the following code to WPCode:

 <?php $term = get_term_by( 'slug', get_query_var( 'term' ), get_query_var( 'taxonomy' ) ); echo '<div class="topic-feed"><p><a href="' . get_term_feed_link($term->term_id, topics, $feed) . '" title="Subscribe to this topic" rel="nofollow">Subscribe</a></p></div>'; ?>

-If you’d like to use an RSS icon instead of text, then simply replace the ‘Subscribe’ text with an image tag just as we did in the section above.
+If you’d like to show an RSS icon rather than plain text, then simply replace the ‘Subscribe’ text with an image tag, just as we did in the section above.

 We hope this tutorial helped you learn how to add an RSS subscription for tags and custom taxonomy archives.
 You may also want to learn how to improve your website’s SEO or check out our expert picks for the best WordPress RSS plugins.